archer884/ColdWatersEnhanced/README.md

 Furthermore, I noticed an issue wherein torpedoes were able to provide TMA data for targets that don't appear on the sensors for your ship.
 This probably was a gameplay decision on the part of the developers rather than a bug, but I have changed the behavior so that torpedoes are able to trigger new contacts.

+Lastly, Skwabie's implementation of swim-through for advanced torpedoes launched by the player had them perform the swim-through operation *followed by* the countermeasure homing operation.
+This resulted in a serious degradation of torpedo performance for the player.
+This issue has been fixed.

+### Passive/semi-active homing missiles

+Missiles with the flag `RequireGuidance=TRUE` will be destroyed if the launch platform submerges or lowers its radar mast.
+This is intended to support older cruise missiles that lacked an ability to locate a target without assistance.

 ## Potential problems

 ### Anti-submarine missiles